naoshibaikyu/superbuddn/epilogues/s1roadtrip.md

 Eris Angry: Don't encourage him!

-Nadine Sad: But he's right...
-The city has been the opposite of what I've hoped lately and we never got to explore this region...
+Nadine Sad: But things been so stressful lately...
+I really want to explore this island and enjoy my time with my new friends.

 Eris: Fine.
-I'll rest up a bit more then we can go prepare when we're awake.

 Nadine Glad: Yay!

 Eris Angry: But only under the condition *I* get to be the driver.
 I don't have much faith in Scruffy's sense of direction nor safety. ..No offense.

-Scruffy: Hey none taken at all!
+Scruffy Happy: Hey none taken at all!
 I don't trust me either.

 Nadine Happy: I can't wait to see what this region have in store for us!
 So many sights to see.
 Ahhh..
 I am so excited!!